hannesm/testrepo/README.md

 ## Private keys

-For janitor `a`, janitor `b`, and author `c` are help for test purposes in `priv`.
+For janitor `j1`, janitor `j2`, and janitor `j3` are help for test purposes in `priv`.
 Do not use these private keys elsewhere, generate your own instead.
+The `rootA` key is also in `priv`.

-If you clone this repository to `/tmp/testrepo` and `cp priv/* ~/.conex/`, you'll be able to sign updates.
-If you choose another directory, rename the private key filenames accordingly.
+If you clone this repository and `cp priv/* ~/.conex/`, you'll be able to sign updates.

 ## Creation of this repository